 - Sleeping Too Much

-Smoking and alcohol or drug abuse have the potential to damage both your physical and mental health.
+Smoking and alcohol abuse have the potential to damage both your physical and mental health.
 When you are under stress, make sure you avoid the above coping mechanisms and instead look to healthier ways of relieving stress, mentioned below.

 4. How to Better Handle Stress as a Senior